eshy96/Movies/README.md

 ## User Stories

+## User Stories

-The following **required** functionality is completed:
+The following **required** functionality is complete:

-- [X] User can view a list of movies currently playing in theaters.
-Poster images load asynchronously.
+- [ X] User can view a list of movies currently playing in theaters from The Movie Database.
-- [X] User can view movie details by tapping on a cell.
+- [ X] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [X] User sees loading state while waiting for the API.
+- [ X] User sees a loading state while waiting for the movies API.
-- [X (still working)] User sees an error message when there is a network error.
-- [X] User can pull to refresh the movie list.
+- [ X ] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [X] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [ ] User sees an error message when there's a networking error.
+- [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] Add a search bar.
+- [ ] User can search for a movie.
-- [ ] All images fade in.
+- [ ] All images fade in as they are loading.
+- [ ] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low-res image first, switch to high-res when complete.
+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the highlight and selection effect of the cell.
+- [ ] Customize the selection effect of the cell.
 - [ ] Customize the navigation bar.
+- [ ] Customize the UI.

 The following **additional** features are implemented: